zmois/aqi-python/README.md

   * Forecasts may cover one or more pollutants (e.g. ozone, PM2.5).
   * Forecasts may include an AQI number (e.g., 51) or simply an AQI category (e.g., Moderate or Unhealthy).

 2. When the search is complited results are saved in the `results` folder under unique name as the csv files.
 The Real-time observations and Historical observations are visualized as Seaborn bar plots and saved in the png format.
 The Forecast observations are represented as table and saved in png format.
+Some examples of the search results saved in `results` folder.

 3. Program will contunue with the prompt:
 **"Would you like to search for different date or Zip Code?
 Enter y for Yes and n for No:"**
 When `Yes` option is chosen the new search is performed and new search results are saved in the `results` folder.
 But when the `No` option is chosen program stops with the prompt "Have a good day!"

+**NOTE:**

 ## Requirements:

 This project fulfills the following requirements:
-- Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
+- Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program,
 - Create a dictionary or list, populate it with several values, retrieve at least one value, and use it   in your program,
 - Read data from an external file, such as text, JSON, CSV, etc and use that data in your application,
 - Create and call at least 3 functions, at least one of which must return a value that is used,
 - Connect to an external/3rd party API and read data into your app,
 - Calculate and display data based on an external factor,
 - Visualize data in a graph, chart, or other visual representation of data.
+- More than 5 commits to GitHub.